Denver

 What about no-cost cremation?

-A “no-cost” cremation normally refers to a whole-body donation program where the deceased’s remains are cremated free of charge after the donation.
+A “no-cost” cremation refers typically to a whole-body donation program where the deceased’s remains are cremated free of charge after the donation.
 If you wish to donate your body to science in Colorado, The Colorado State Anatomical Board at the University of Colorado’s Anschutz Medical Campus accepts donations for educational purposes.
-You can contact them at (303) 724-2410 or download this Anatomical gift form.
+Contact them at (303) 724-2410 or download this Anatomical gift form.

 For more information on whole body donation, visit our page on Body Donation.